JhaAkansha/JhaAkansha.github.io/content/post/spark.md

     5. Executor - A process launched for an application on a worker node.
 It runs tasks and keeps data in memory on disk storage across them.
 It reads and writes data to the external sources.
 Every application contains its executor.

     ### RDD
     It is the fundamental structure of Spark.
 It is immutable, distributed collections of objects.
 It contains any type of Python, Java, Scala objects, including user-defined classes.
+It is read-only, partitioned collections of records.
+Each dataset in RDD is divided into logical partitions, which may be computed on different nodes of the cluster.
+It is a fault tolerant collection if elements.
+RDDs are of two types:
+    1. Parallelized collections - Created by invoking SparkContext's parallelize method.
+    2. Hadoop datasets - Created from HDFS files.
+    Transformation creates RDD datasets from existing ones.
+An RDD stores the data in-memory as long as possible.
+If the data grows larger than the threshold, it spills into the disk.
+Due to this, the computation becomes faster.
+If some node holding the data in memory fails, then that part of computations has to be processed again.
+To avoid this, check pointing is performed after some stages.
+There are two RDD operations:
+    1. Transformation - New dataset from an existing one.
+It is lazy.
+    2. Action - Return a value to the driver program after running a computation on the dataset.